NodeBE4/opinion/_posts/2023-01-09-cnmediaproject.md

 ### 3: [2023-01-09 18:10:52+08:00 推文](https://twitter.com/yilingliu95/status/1612391447453659136)

 RT Yi-Ling Liu<br>Update: It's my first day as the China Editor at @restofworld!
-Looking forward to working closely with @violazhouyi &amp; the ROW dream team to cover China's ever-shifting tech landscape!<br><br>Anup Kaphle: ~ some very exciting hiring news ~<br><br>I'm elated to announce that Yi-Ling Liu (@yilingliu95) will join Rest of World as our China Editor, taking charge of our growing China coverage at the beginning of next year.<br>
+Looking forward to working closely with @violazhouyi &amp; the ROW dream team to cover China's ever-shifting tech landscape!<div class="rsshub-quote"><br><br>Anup Kaphle: ~ some very exciting hiring news ~<br><br>I'm elated to announce that Yi-Ling Liu (@yilingliu95) will join Rest of World as our China Editor, taking charge of our growing China coverage at the beginning of next year.<br></div>